DhairyaLGandhi/FluxDistributed.jl/docs/src/training.md

 This looks very similar to the typical supervised learning training loop from Flux.

 In fact, it is!
-With the addition of the synchrnisation part, we can also extend it to several forms of semi-supervised and unsupervised learning scenarios.
+With the addition of the synchronization part, we can also extend it to several forms of semi-supervised and unsupervised learning scenarios.
 This is part of the future work of this pacakge, and something actively being researched in the Julia community and elsewhere.

 ```@docs
-ResNetImageNet.prepare_training
 ResNetImageNet.train_step
 ResNetImageNet.update
 ResNetImageNet.train